-Cons: Those real trees have real pest problems, and are usually grown with pesticides that are toxic to wildlife and, in some cases, to people.
-The most commonly used pesticide is Roundup, which is toxic to some birds and fish and was recently discovered to be toxic to human cells due to all the inert ingredients used.
-The Environmental Protection Agency has banned indoor use of some of the pesticides used on Christmas trees, such as chlorpyrifos and malathion, which damage human nervous systems.
+Cons: Those real trees have pest problems and are usually grown with pesticides that are toxic to wildlife and, in some cases, to people.
+The Environmental Protection Agency has banned indoor use of some of the pesticides used on Christmas trees, such as chlorpyrifos and malathion, which can cause damage to human nervous systems.

-Go with…This.
-Real trees.
+Real trees win.
 Why pollute your Christmas with toxic plastics and hazardous heavy metals?
 The durability and convenience of fake Christmas trees may make them more attractive than the alternative of buying a new tree every year, but a life-cycle analysis conducted in Canada found that you'd need to use your fake tree for 20 years for it to be considered more

 environmentally friendly than your yearly evergreen.

-Plus, let's face it: You can't beat the smell of a fresh Christmas tree.
+Plus, let's face it: You just can't beat the smell of a real tree.